juanwahyudi/FriendManagement/README.md

 1. Web API was built on top of Java Jersey Framework.
 2. Backend database was built on top of MySQL platform (please find attached MySQL schema generations scripts).

+Why did I Choose to build this WebAPI by using Java Jersey Framework and MySQL as the backend database?
+Because I've been already quite familiar with this both platform.

 How to test the Web API using POSTMAN

 1. As a user, I need an API to create a friend connection between two email addresses.